mb-tousif/pHeroWave2-TS-note/Day-1/README.md

   ``
   <p>Note that it is not possible to declare a variable of type void and assign it any other value, as this type represents the absence of a value. </p>

-### 4.2 User-defined types: Undefined & Null, Arrays, Tuples, Enums, Classes, interfaces etc.
-  * undefined and null are types that refer to the JavaScript primitives undefined and null respectively.
+  * Undefined and Null are types that refer to the JavaScript primitives undefined and null respectively.
 These types don't have much use unless strictNullChecks is enabled in the tsconfig.json file.

   #### Example:
   ```